 Either way, augmented reality has a bright future ahead of it in more than just entertainment.
 The educational opportunities are vast, it has potential for useful applications in health fields, and digital overlays can make navigation a snap.
 The 3DS’ experiment with the concept was only the tip of the iceberg for showing off technology’s capabilities—as it applies to portable video games, anyway.

 The number of units the 3DS shipped in 2018.
 Per an Ars Technica article from the time, the system was still selling well, largely on the strength of series’ like Pokemon and Metroid that hadn’t yet made it to the Nintendo Switch combined with the system being rebranded as an entry level system and a much lower price than ever before.
 Additionally, the 3D remake of Luigi’s Mansion and a port of Mario & Luigi: Bowser’s Inside Story may have provided a shot in the arm for the dying system at the time, but they did very little to sustain that.
 The following year, 3DS sales were slowing down, with a notable decrease of 73 percent in sales in the most recent fiscal year.
 Conversely, the Nintendo Switch saw record sales of both hardware and software in 2020, largely related to COVID-19 lockdowns.

 Tedium’s Top Five 3DS Games

 The 3DS games library contained not only a fantastic variety of excellent first party titles, but was a haven for Indie Games.
-Shovel Knight was still being updated as of this past December and as I browsed the e-shop in Jan.
-2020, I found a few recently released (as in a few days ago) independent games available.
+Shovel Knight received its final updates on the system in December, 2019 and new independent games popped up on the e-shop as late as January 2020.

 This list is subjective, but these are some of the titles we’ve been the most impressed with through the life cycle of the 3DS.
 Our criteria for this list were based on fun factor, utilization of the 3D effect, general gameplay, design and execution, and how well the game holds up in 2020.
-Or perhaps it was just a good excuse to revisit my own game library and incorporate my experience into my work.
-It could go either way.
-Anyhow, without further ado, here are Tedium’s top five favorite Nintendo 3DS games throughout the life of the system:
+Here are Tedium’s top five favorite Nintendo 3DS games to commemorate the life of the system:

 5. Star Fox 64 3D.
 This remake of the classic Nintendo 64 game offers updated graphics, extremely cool 3D effects, and intuitive motion sensing controls.
 The ability to take the best Star Fox game anywhere and play on the go was a boon to fans of the series and its immersive experience makes it one of my favorite 3DS titles to this day.
 There hasn’t been a Star Fox game since that’s managed to recapture the magic of this timeless original.